FiredMosquito831/skills-communicate-using-markdown/index.md

 }
 ```
 ###### I wrote this for fun while at univ, cause i wondering of how student accounts and stuff is made on a site like the one from ASE

+### TASKS
+###### I have failed one of them today btw

+- [ ] Train a proper ASR romanian model that works
+- [X] Fail and spend 4 hours figuring it out with chatGPT for nothing cause I trained the wav2vec model wrong
+- [X] Do the stuff from Microsoft Learn
+- [X] Get super sick and lose a day of uni
+- [X] Enjoy this fun and useful github couse